koddr/wonderful-readme-stats/README.md

 - Then, click to the **Deploy the stack** button on the bottom of the page.
 - After starting the container, **Nginx Proxy Manager** will be available at `http://YOUR-SERVER-IP:81`.

+> [!WARNING]
-> ❗️ Warning: A default email for the first login to the Nginx Proxy Manager is `admin@example.com`, and password is `changeme`. **Do not forget to change this credentials**!
+> A default email for the first login to the Nginx Proxy Manager is `admin@example.com`, and password is `changeme`. **Do not forget to change this credentials**!
 See official [documentation][nginx_proxy_manager_url] page for more details.

 ### Step 4: Configure domain and SSL certificate

+> [!NOTE]
-> 💡 Note: It is assumed that you already have a domain name purchased and its NS servers configured on your cloud provider, on which we have deployed Portainer and the rest of the tools.
+> It is assumed that you already have a domain name purchased and its NS servers configured on your cloud provider, on which we have deployed Portainer and the rest of the tools.

 Let's configure the domain name and create the SSL certificate.